owenpherbst/hr-webmag/README.md

-# Welcome to the Herbst Relfexion Web Magazine!
+# Welcome to the Herbst Reflexion Web Magazine!